About & Research

 Deep representation learning: What representations do neural networks actually learn, and which ones support strong generalization?

-• Intermediate neural collapse [1, 2]
+• Representation properties: Low-rank bias [1], CRH [1], and intermediate neural collapse [1, 2]

 See the full list of publications.